Israel says it killed 2 top Iranian officials in wartime blow to country's leadership

 More than 1,300 people have been killed in Iran since the start of the conflict, according to the Iranian Red Crescent.

-Israel’s strikes have displaced more than 1 million Lebanese — or roughly 20% of the population — according to the Lebanese government, which says some 850 people have been killed.
+Israel’s strikes have displaced more than 1 million Lebanese — or roughly 20% of the population — according to the Lebanese government, which says 912 people have been killed since the outbreak of a new Israel-Hezbollah war two weeks ago.

-Some Israeli troops have pushed into southern Lebanon, and there are fears Israel is preparing a large-scale invasion.

 Israel reported two Iranian salvos early Tuesday fired toward Tel Aviv and an area south of the Sea of Galilee, and then more later in the day.
 More launches from Lebanon were also reported.